Carers handbook contents

 The Local Offer tells you what support is available for children and young people with special educational needs and/or disabilities (SEND), and their families.
 It should include information about education, health and care provision.
 It should also tell you about training, employment and independent living for young people with special educational needs and/or disabilities.

 - give advice by email, on the telephone, face to face and through work with support groups and at workshops.

-Resources including factsheets, and template letters and further information can be found on the Livewell Southend website; Information on SENDIAS
+Resources including factsheets, and template letters on the SENDIASS website

 Further educational support